 Deep within the bowels of Jabba’s Palace is where you’ll find EV-9D9, one of Jabba’s faithful worker droids.
 EV-9D9 checks out new “acquisitions” and puts droids to work where needed.

-The close-up of EV-9D9 was apparently illustrated for the comic adaptation.
-This still was not used in the film and there’s a little bit of accompanying dialogue in the comic and novelization that somehow didn’t make it either.
+Looking at the images below, the close-up of EV-9D9 seems to have been used as a reference for the comic adaptation.
+This still was not used in the film, and there’s a little bit of accompanying dialogue in the comic and novelization that didn’t survive either.
 Here’s the short passage from the novelization which is slightly different from the comic:

 THE LIGHTMAN

-In an interview I conducted with original trilogy stunt coordinator Peter Diamond, he mentioned something very interesting from a deleted scenes perspective:
+In an interview I conducted with original trilogy stunt coordinator Peter Diamond in 2000, he brought a deleted scene to my attention that I had never heard of at the time:

 Q: What’s the most dangerous stunt you yourself performed in a Star Wars film?
 How about the most dangerous stunt by anyone on your team on a Star Wars film?